sspill/ERQ_Restructure/README.md

   * input: raw data frame imported from CSV (*eraw_df* in functions script)
     * variable names as columns, separate rows for each participant
   * output: data frame with variable names split into separate columns (*etotal_clean* in functions script)
-    * 4 columns: record_id, cr_es, q_number, and response
+    * 4 columns: record_id, ER_facet, q_number, and response
-      * the cr_es column indicates the type of emotional regulation that the question is asking about (cognitive reappraisal (cr) or expressive suppression (es))
+      * the ER_facet column indicates the facet of emotional regulation that the statement is asking about (cognitive reappraisal (cr) or expressive suppression (es))
-    * each record_id has 10 rows (one for each question)
+    * each record_id has 10 rows (one for each statement)
 * emean(*df*)
-  * calculates mean emotional regulation scores for each participant
+  * calculates mean facet scores for each participant
   * input: clean data frame from eclean(*df*)'s output
   * output: data frame with cr and es mean scores (*etotal_mean* in functions script)
     * 3 columns: record_id, cr, and es